HarlanHeilman/JupyterNotebooks/README.md

 To install the required packages for the notebooks in theis repo, copy and paste the folloiwing line into the terminal and hit enter to run.

-`conda install numpy matplotlib scipy sys pandas setuptools wheel fabio`
+`conda install numpy matplotlib scipy sys pandas setuptools wheel uncertainties`

 This installs the `numpy`, `matplotlib`, `scipy`, `sys`, `pandas`, `setuptools`, `wheel`, and `fabio` python packages.
 This gives you acess to any functions in the packages and allows you to include these functions into any scripts in your (base) enviroment.